Wedding Traditions and Customs

 The kiss dates back to the earliest days of civilization in the Middle East.
-A kiss was used as the formal seal to agreements, contracts, etc. In Ancient Rome a kiss was still being used as the legal bond to seal contracts.
-Hence the obvious use of the custom at the end of the wedding ceremony to "seal" the marriage vows.
+A kiss was used as the formal seal to agreements, contracts, etc. In Ancient Rome, a kiss was still being used as the legal bond to seal contracts.
+Kissing at the end of the wedding ceremony is to "seal" the marriage vows.

 The Receiving Line

 In ancient times, it was believed that the bridegroom was blessed.
 Those who touched them would have good luck.

 The cake has been a special part of the wedding celebration for many years beginning back in Roman times.
 During the Middle Ages, it became traditional for the couple to kiss over a small cluster of cakes.
 Later, a clever baker decided to stack several cakes atop one another, as tall as possible and covered them with frosting.
 That was the beginning of the modern tiered cake.